mjf1406/word-search-generator/README.md

-# word-search-generator
+# Word Search Generator

-npm package to generator a word search
+This package generates a word search expressed as a 2D array.

+## To-do List

+## Change Log

+2024/07/14

+-   initial commit